Ahmad-AlShalabi/Fish-detection/README.md

 # Fish-detection
+Create a deep learning model to predict that an image contains a fish or not.
 ## Dataset:

 Data collection for CNN is the most important and difficult part of building an ML model.